akansh27/Apache-Web-Server/README.md

 Symlink to /var/run/httpd.
 This directory holds only one file, and it should be running when apache running.
 That file “httpd.pid” stores the main process id for apache.

 ### /etc/sysconfig
+The /etc/sysconfig/ directory is where a variety of system configuration files for Red Hat Enterprise Linux are stored like *authconfig*, *init*, *iptables-config*, *network*, etc.

 ## AUTHENTICATION